Acute kidney injury: Epidemiology

 New cases of AKI are unusual but not rare, affecting approximately 0.1% of the UK population per year (2000 ppm/year), 20x incidence of new ESKD (end-stage kidney disease).
 AKI requiring dialysis (10% of these) is rare (200 ppm/year), 2x incidence of new ESKD.

-There is an increased incidence of AKI in agricultural workers because of occupational hazards such as dehydration and heat illness.
+Hot weather can increase the risk of AKI.
+For example, there is an increased incidence of AKI in agricultural workers because of occupational hazards such as dehydration and heat illness.
 No other traditional risk factors, including age, BMI, diabetes, or hypertension, were associated with incident AKI.

 Acute kidney injury is common among hospitalized patients.
 It affects some 3–7% of patients admitted to the hospital and approximately 25–30% of patients in the intensive care unit.

 Acute kidney injury was one of the most expensive conditions seen in U.S. hospitals in 2011, with an aggregated cost of nearly $4.7 billion for approximately 498,000 hospital stays.
 This was a 346% increase in hospitalizations from 1997, when there were 98,000 acute kidney injury stays.
 According to a review article of 2015, there has been an increase in cases of acute kidney injury in the last 20 years which cannot be explained solely by changes to the manner of reporting.

+Clinical investigations have revealed a higher incidence of AKI and associated mortality in males compared to premenopausal women.